-26. Fiscal Year to Date Financial Statements from the Deputy City Manager - Finance.

-27. Report from the Director of Redevelopment, Downtown Services & Special Projects regarding CIP #443 citywide multigenerational community center and demolition of former Heights Community Center (a/k/a 1977 gymnasium).
+- 26. Fiscal Year to Date Financial Statements from the Deputy City Manager Finance.Action: This consent report was approved. - 27.
+Report from the Director of Redevelopment, Downtown Services & Special Projects regarding CIP #443 citywide multigenerational community center and demolition of former Heights Community Center (a/k/a 1977 gymnasium).